 Board of Directors

-Dawn is a leader of a Girl Scout troop in the Penns Valley/Bellefonte area for over 15 years plus 6 years as a youth as a Girl Scout in Western Pennsylvania (Talus Rock Council).
+Dawn is a leader of a Girl Scout troop in the Penns Valley/Bellefonte area for over 15 years plus 6 years as a youth as a Girl Scout in Western Pennsylvania (Talus Rock Council) as she is originally from Johnstown, PA.
 She is an archery facilitator, fall fundraiser service unit manager and camp director of the older girl camp sponsored by GSHPA.
 She is an active member of the Penns Valley Music Boosters and co-captain for her Relay for Life team, the M.A.D.
 Crew.
 Dawn is a graduate from Penn State University with a degree in Hotel, Restaurant and Recreational/Institutional Management.
-She has worked for over 23 years with Walmart Stores, Inc. and now serves as an hourly supervisor.
-She spends time at home with her husband of 21+ year and her 2 daughters (both girl scouts).
+She has worked for over 23 years with Walmart Stores, Inc. and now serves as team associate.
+She spends time at home with her husband of 21+ year and her 2 daughters (both Girl Scouts).
+Dawn enjoys doing a variety of crafts, geocaching and music.

 Tim served as the ranger for Camp Golden Pond under GSHPA for 10 years.
 Tim is in charge of maintenance for the camp.